-If you’re using a Nutribullet or high-powered blender, put the coconut milk, creamed coconut, root ginger and all of the spices in the Nutribullet and blend until it’s smooth and then add the mixture to the slow cooker and stir well.
+If you’re using a Nutribullet or high-powered blender, put the coconut milk, fresh coconut, root ginger and all of the spices in the Nutribullet and blend until it’s smooth and then add the mixture to the slow cooker and stir well.

 If you’re using a spice or coffee grinder, grind the spices until they are powdered.
-Add the spices to the slow cooker along with the coconut milk, creamed coconut and mince the root ginger and add that too.
+Add the spices to the slow cooker along with the vegetables, coconut milk, creamed coconut and mince the root ginger and add that too.